 Should You Stop Sleep Training?

 Fall back on old sleep coaching techniques, if necessary.
 If you have successfully sleep coached before, try implementing old sleep coaching techniques to get you through this phase.
-Sleep coaching techniques like fading or check-and-console can help you survive the 18-month sleep regression without falling back into old patterns.
-Need a plan?
-Consider getting a Personalized Sleep Plan® with 10+ years’ experience created for you.
+Sleep coaching techniques such as fading, check-and-console, or cry it out can help you survive the 18-month sleep regression without falling back into old patterns.

 18 Month Sleep Regression Conclusion

 Remember that the 18-month sleep regression is a phase that lasts for 3-6 weeks, on average.
-And, while it can feel like an eternity when you’re enduring it and may have you feeling even less confident as a parent, it won’t last forever.
-If your baby normally sleeps well and you feel confident that her recent sleeplessness is due to the 18-month regression, then be as patient as you can and wait it out.
+It can feel like an eternity when you’re enduring it and may have you feeling even less confident as a parent.
+But… it won’t last forever!
+If your baby normally sleeps well and you feel confident that her recent sleeplessness is due to the 18-month regression, be as patient as you can and wait it out.